FSD1067 Energy Attitudes of the Finns 1988

 - Kiljunen, Pentti (University of Tampere.
 Department of Local Government Studies)

-businesses, coal, electric power generation, energy, energy consumption, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, fuel oils, gas fuels, hydropower, non-renewable energy, nuclear energy, peat, renewable energy, solar energy, wind energy
+businesses, coal, energy, energy consumption, energy generation, energy policy, energy prices, energy supply, environment, environmental degradation, fossil fuels, fuel oils, gas fuels, hydropower, non-renewable energy, nuclear energy, peat, renewable energy, solar energy, wind energy

 The survey studied Finnish public opinion on energy policy issues.
 The material is a part of an extensive survey series launched in 1983.
 The respondents' conceptions of various energy issues, their evaluations, opinions, beliefs, assessments, attitudes and knowledge about them were studied by presenting several statements about energy production.
 The respondents were also asked in what direction should energy production be developed in Finland and how important they thought the various factors connected with energy production to be (e.g. price, low pollution, availability, degree of domestic added value, safety and secureness of production).
 Moreover, the respondents were asked about their conceptions of the various companies in the energy business.

 Background variables included the respondent's gender, age, size of municipality of residence, province of residence, occupation, education, and political orientation.